But what is this type of luxury vinyl plank flooring? Is it any good? Are there specific SPC flooring brands you should look into (or avoid)?

 Virtually all LVP is waterproof but some (cheaper) options have a core that’s susceptible to water damage.

-In addition to its design layer, the core of SPC flooring is waterproof.
+In addition to its design layer, the core of SPC is waterproof.
 This means there’s yet another layer of protection in the rare event that the wear layer is punctured.

 Of course, SPC flooring isn’t the only “super” waterproof LVP.
 Pergo Extreme, which has a unique (non-SPC) core, is also known for its waterproof qualities—check out some Pergo Extreme reviews for more info on that.